j-full/reallysimplecrm/README.md

 Just a really simple CRM with settings.py included.
-Along with media files and a sql.lite DB to save time from adding content As well as a mock xls file for testing uploads
+Along with media files and a sql.lite DB to save time from adding content As well as a mock xls file for testing uploads: "names.xlsx"

 ###Easy set up:
 Download files